AlGepe/BioDataAnalysis/README.md

 - Dictionary of information:
 	- Keyword: _allBacteria_ || Value: List of bacteria names in which the molecule appears.
 	- Keyword: _humans_ || Value : [number of appearances of the molecule in humans, % of the total number of reactions in humans]
-	- Keyword: _appearancesBacteria_ || Value : Number of total appearances in all Bacterias
+	- Keyword: _appearancesBacteria_ || Value : Number of total appearances in all Bacteria
-	- Keyword: _bacterias_ || Value : dictionary {name of bacteria : [number of appareances of molecule in bacteria, % of total appareances of the molecule in all bacterias]}
+	- Keyword: _bacterias_ || Value : dictionary {name of bacteria : [number of appearances of molecule in bacteria, % of total appearances of the molecule in all bacteria]}